Home

 Moving Floor Joists

-If you have access to a Petibone or Lull it can be the best laborer you ever had, even a small skid steer or backhoe with forks is much better than your back.
-Floor framing materials can be very awkward, heavy, and difficult to move around, especially in the mud.
+If you have access to a Peti bone or Lull it can be the best laborer you ever had, even a small skid steer or backhoe with forks is much better than your back.
+Framing materials can be very awkward, heavy, and difficult to move around, especially in the mud.
 Since you are forced to use what you have, at the very least have your lumber supplier dump the load in the best location for your situation.

 Locating and Rolling the Joists